danielkiselev/Simply_Playlists/README.md

 This utilizes a light-weight chrome driver which can be used in conjuction to your main browser.
 If you use chrome as your browser of choice, then make sure that you have it open before running this program.
 Otherwise your mac will think that chrome is already open and use the light-weight chromedriver.
 ### Work-around
 * Quit chrome and terminate the program.
-* Launch chrome, and re-run program
+* Launch chrome, and re-run program.
-* You should see a new instance of chrome open up, which you can place in a seperate window with terminal for cleanliness
+* You should see a new instance of chrome open up, which you can place in a seperate window with terminal for cleanliness.
 * Enjoy!